DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

     * any data item that is not controlled by the security model
     * any data that is to be input nor has been validated, or any output
   * **Integrity Verification Procedure (IVP)**
-    * a prcess / procedure that scans data items and confirms their integrity
+    * a process / procedure that scans data items and confirms their integrity
   * **Transformation Procedures (TPs)**
     * allowed procedures which can modify a CDI
     * limited access to CDIs through TPs is the backbone of the model